grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 So, instead of `DataDestination` and `ValidationRules` interfaces, the `MessageProcessing` depends only on the factory.
 This may not sound as a very attractive tradeoff (taking away two dependencies and introducing one), but note that whenever the `MessageFactory` needs another dependency that is like the existing two, the factory is all that will need to change.
 The `MessageProcessing` will remain untouched and still coupled only to the factory.

 The last thing that needs to be said is that not all dependencies can be hidden inside a factory.
 Note that the factory still needs to receive the `MessageData` from whoever is asking for a `Message`, because the `MessageData` is not available when the factory is created.
-I call such dependencies a **local context** (because it is different everytime the factory is asked to create something).
-On the other hand, what a factory accepts through the constructor can be called a **global context** (because it is the same throughout the factory lifetime).
-Using this terminology, the local context cannot be hidden, but the global context can.
+You may remember that I call such dependencies a **local context** (because it is specific to a single use of a factory).
+On the other hand, what a factory accepts through its constructor can be called a **global context** (because it is the same throughout the factory lifetime).
+Using this terminology, the local context cannot be hidden from users of the factory, but the global context can.
 Thanks to this, the classes using the factory do not need to know about the global context and can stay cleaner, coupled to less things and more focused.

 #### Factories help eliminate redundancy